 - 1. GEOG 471 (Introduction to Contemporary Geographic Thought).
 This course is an examination of recent trends in geographic thought.
+It also surveys the evolving history of philosophies of geography.
 Students are strongly encouraged to take Geography 471 during their first semester.

 - 2. GEOG 491 (Research Methods in Geography).
 This course examines geographic research design and methodology.
 It is designed to provide students with guidance in preparing and completing a research proposal in their area of interest, preferably one that they will then complete as part of their degree program.
 Students are strongly encouraged to take Geography 491 during their second semester.

 - 3. Advanced (500-level) coursework requirement.
-Students must complete at least 12 credit hours in 500-level courses, and at least 8 or the 12 hours must be in Geography.
+Students must complete at least 12 credit hours in 500-level courses, and at least 8 or the 12 hours must be in GEOG.

 - 4. Methods Requirement.
 All Ph.D. students entering the program with a Bachelor's degree must take at least two graduate-level courses on analytical research methods from the options listed below.
 At least one of these courses must be in geographic information systems (GIS) or related geospatial techniques.
 Appropriate GIScience courses below are identified with an asterisk ().
 Other GIScience courses in and outside Geography may be used to fulfill this requirement with the permission of the student's advisor and the Director of Graduate Studies.

 - GEOG 439 Health Applications of GIS

-- GEOG 460 Air Photo Interpretation
+- o GEOG 460 Air Photo Interpretation

-- o GEOG 467 Dynamic Simulation of Resource Modeling
+- GEOG 467 Dynamic Simulation of Resource Modeling

-- GEOG 473 Map Compilation and Construction
+- o GEOG 473 Digital Cartography and Map Design

 - GEOG 476 Applied GIS to Environmental Studies

 - GEOG 477 Introduction to Remote Sensing

 - GEOG 478 Techniques of Remote Sensing

-- GEOG 479 Advanced GEOG Info Systems
+- GEOG 479 Advanced Topics in GIS

 - GEOG 480 Principles of GIS

 - GEOG 489 Programming for GIS

-- o GEOG 556 Regional Science Methods
+- GEOG 556 Regional Science Methods

 - o GEOG 570 Advanced Spatial Analysis

 - o GEOG 587 Qualitative Research Methods

 - SOC 583 Qualitative Research Methods